danieleades/CppTemplate/README.md

 **A template directory for new c++ projects**

-to use this template, copy "NewCppProject" to ~/.local/share/nautilus/scripts/. ie-
+to install this template, run the install script-

-$cp NewCppProject ~/.local/share/nautilus/scripts/
+$ sh install